sum7k/fastapi-skeleton/README.md

 Built with **FastAPI**, **SQLAlchemy**, and **PostgreSQL**, this skeleton follows best practices for maintainability, scalability, and security.

-Whether you're building an internal tool, a SaaS product, or a microservice, fa-skeleton gives you the foundation to focus on your business logic instead of boilerplate.
+Whether you're building an internal tool, a SaaS product, or a microservice, fastapi-skeleton gives you the foundation to focus on your business logic instead of boilerplate.

 ---

-# ⭐ **What fa-skeleton Provides**
+# ⭐ **What fastapi-skeleton Provides**

 ### 🔹 **1.
 Complete Authentication System**